umhau/PXEN/README.md

 Sometimes re-installation of XenServer is required to obtain a clean system state or to recover from a serious failure (such as a database file corruption), where VMs residing on local storage must be preserved and recovered within a reasonable amount of time.

 https://support.citrix.com/article/CTX125769 This article describes how to restore metadata for an individual Virtual Machine (VM).
 The current VM metadata restore process does not allow you to restore metadata for individual VMs.

+## breaking changes, deferred for later

+- A better identification system for hosts, beyond motherboard serial numbers.
+The ID will be critical when dealing with restoring VMs, and distributing saved metadata.
+- DHCP and subnet configurations.
+- flash drive architecture
+- configuration file syntax